jeffpar/pcjs/software/pcx86/sys/os2/misc/86295/index.md

 ### Directory of OS/2 CP-DOS (v7.68)

-     Volume in drive A has no label
+     Volume in drive A is DOS5 768
      Directory of A:\

     IBMBIO   COM     49408  10-22-86   7:27p